pelican-eggs/games-standalone/gta/fivem/README.md

 With latest update see [txAdmin Github](https://github.com/citizenfx/txAdmin/blob/master/docs/env-config.md) some things changed.
 For now this is added:
-- TXHOST_TXA_PORT (Value can be changed by user)
+- TXHOST_TXA_PORT (Value can be changed by Admin)
-- TXHOST_GAME_NAME (Value can be changed by admin)
+- TXHOST_GAME_NAME (Value can be changed by Admin)
 - TXHOST_DATA_PATH (hardcoded to /home/container/txData)
 > [!NOTE]
-> WHen using TXHOST_GAME_NAME : changing Fivem to Redm or visaversa , a reinstall is needed !
+> This Egg can also be used for REDM (Same Framework/Artifact builds/TxAdmin).
+>
+> When using this egg for REDM change value of Game name : to redm.

+> [!WARNING]
+> Reinstall is needed to write the correct values to files for correct functioning
+>
+> (if you change Game Name, fivem <-> redm after first install ! )

 ## Server Ports